One solution for downtown Minneapolis’ vacant offices: Affordable ‘co-living’ housing

 October 22, 2024 at 2:00PM

-There’s a glut of vacant office space plus a shortage of inexpensive housing in downtown Minneapolis, and one team of urban planning and design experts has come up with a solution for both: ultra-compact rentals about the size of a cruise ship cabin at half the cost of a typical Twin Cities apartment.
+There’s a glut of vacant office space plus a shortage of inexpensive housing in downtown Minneapolis, and one team of urban planning and design experts has come up with a solution for both: ultracompact rentals about the size of a cruise ship cabin at half the cost of a typical Twin Cities apartment.

-The plan, presented Tuesday, is a how-to guide for transforming empty office buildings into dorm-style micro-apartments that offer residents private sleep and work spaces, but shared kitchens in a “co-living” arrangement that’s an updated variation of the once-common “single-room occupancy” (SRO) model.
+The plan, presented Tuesday, is a how-to guide for transforming empty office buildings into dorm-style microapartments that offer residents private sleep and work spaces but shared kitchens in a “co-living” arrangement that’s an updated variation of the once-common “single-room occupancy” (SRO) model.

+He collaborated with Wes LeBlanc, strategy director and principal for national planning firm Gensler, on the plan.
 They focused on showing how building owners, investors, city planners and others in Minneapolis, Denver and Seattle can transform urban office buildings into vertical neighborhoods for service workers, retirees and other budget-conscious renters.

 The project comes at a time of intense interest in finding new uses for empty office buildings.
-The pandemic drove up the prevalence of remote work, and in all three cities there’s a growing mismatch between the housing developers are building and the housing people need.
+The pandemic drove up the prevalence of remote work, and in all three cities, there’s a growing mismatch between the housing developers are building and the housing people need.

-In Minneapolis, the report said there are about 110 office buildings of more than 50,000 square feet in around what’s known as downtown’s central business district.
+In Minneapolis, the report said there are about 110 office buildings of more than 50,000 square feet around what’s known as downtown’s central business district.
 Together, those buildings have about 39 million square feet, and an estimated 66 of them are at least 30% vacant.

 Horowitz said Monday while the SRO concept isn’t new, and some developers are building co-living rental apartments, he’s not aware of any office-to-SRO conversions currently underway.